imgonewild/imgonewild/README.md

 ### About Me

-I have almost 3 years of front-end and back-end working exprience and mostly I used Angular, PHP and Node.js.
+**I focused on web developement** but I also participated in back-end developement.

-I'm actively looking for **Web Front-end** position and feel free to contact with me if you have front-end position.
+I'm actively looking for **Web Front-end** position.

 ### Tech Stack